yalicee/be-read-me-a-story/README.md

 # Read Me A Story

-Read Me A Story is an app that allows family members record, upload and playback bedtime stories for young children in the family when they are unable to read them in person.
+Read Me A Story is an app that allows family members to record, upload and playback bedtime stories for young children in the family when they are unable to read them in person.

 A parent can sign up to the app, create a family group and invite their partner or relatives to join.
 Family members can then choose to record and upload stories, or view a list of stories created by the family.
 Stories can be selected from the list and played back to the child.

-Read Me A Story was created by Minimum Viable Panic as their final project in the [Northcoders](https://northcoders.com) coding bootcamp.
-To find out more about the project check out the [product demonstration](#) or head on over to the [live app](#).
+To find out more about the project watch the [product demonstration](#), visit the [live app](#) or take a look at the accompanying [front-end respository](https://github.com/yangalexyangg/fe-read-me-a-story/).

 ## Installation